rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/general-api-info/role-based-access-control.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Role Based Access Control (RBAC) restricts access to the capabilities of
-Rackspace Cloud services, including the Rackspace Cloud Monitoring API,
+Rackspace Cloud services, including the Rackspace Monitoring API,
 to authorized users only.
 RBAC enables Rackspace Cloud customers to
 specify which account users of their Cloud account have access to which
-Rackspace Cloud Monitoring API service capabilities, based on roles
+Rackspace Monitoring API service capabilities, based on roles
 defined by Rackspace.
-(See :ref:`Cloud Monitoring product roles and capabilities <monitoring-rbac>`.)
+(See :ref:`Rackspace Monitoring product roles and capabilities <monitoring-rbac>`.)
 The permissions to perform certain operations in the Rackspace Cloud
 Monitoring API – create, read, update, delete – are assigned to specific
 roles.
 The account owner assigns these roles, either multiproduct
-(global) or product-specific (for example, Cloud Monitoring only) to
+(global) or product-specific (for example, Rackspace Monitoring only) to
 account users.